-In Summer 2018, these collective experiments including theater, music, dance, and the visual arts, will all come together in a wild, one-day aesthetic experience presented during Usdan’s 50th anniversary.
-Taking over a full day session, The Big Plunge will present artworks, actions, and performances produced by students throughout the entire campus.
-For the grand finale, Discovery children will ask any and all water-friendly guests and students to join them in the pool, where they will show us how to create the biggest human whirlpool experience ever.
-People of all ages will mingle and collaborate on this special day, as our minds and bodies spin in circles to create a social web where traditional boundaries fade away.
+In Summer 2018, these collective experiments including theater, music, dance, and the visual arts, came together in a wild, one-day aesthetic experience presented during Usdan’s 50th anniversary.
+Taking over a full day session, The Big Plunge presented artworks, actions, and performances produced by students throughout the entire campus.
+For the grand finale, Discovery children asked any and all water-friendly guests and students to join them in the pool, where they showed us how to create the biggest human whirlpool experience ever.
+People of all ages will mingled and collaborated on this special day, as our minds and bodies spun in circles to create a social web where traditional boundaries faded away.

 In Summer 2019, the work will conclude by opening Usdan and the many projects from “Dreaming in the Woods” to the wider New York City public, also reaching beyond the city through social media and a final publication.